nissmar/PoNQ/README.md

 ## Model training

 ### Data preparation

-Follow the instructions provided by [NMC](https://github.com/czq142857/NMC/tree/main/data_preprocessing) to:
+Please follow the instructions provided by [NMC](https://github.com/czq142857/NMC/tree/main/data_preprocessing) to:
 - Download the first chunk of ABC
 - run `simplify_obj.py`
 - compile `SDFGen`

-After that, run `get_data.py` to obtain SDF grids, sampled points and sample normals for training
+After that, run `get_data.py` to obtain SDF grids, sampled points and sample normals for training.

 ### Training
-Run each one of the training phase, and do not forget to rename `model.pt`between each one.
+Run each one of the training phase, and do not forget to rename `model.pt` between each command.

 ```
 cd learning